RAD Teachers’ Hardship Fund

 - critical illness or bereavement which has impacted on earnings

 - a financial crisis in your country of residence

 - unemployment or other financial hardship

 You may also qualify under other circumstances of financial hardship.

-Furthermore, you should have been an RAD Registered Teacher (or a Mutually Recognised Teacher) for a minimum of 1 year and have paid your subscription in full* for the previous membership year.
+Furthermore, you should have held professional teaching status with the RAD for a minimum of 1 year and have paid your subscription in full* for the previous membership year.

 *If you received the Hardship Fund in 2022/23, you are still eligible to apply in 2023/24 if you paid the remaining balance after being awarded the Hardship Fund reduction.